Hayes Warner

-Hayes Warner is a pop singer based in New York City.
-She was born on July 16, 1999 to an American mother and father.
-She had breakout success in 2024.
+Hayes Warner is a pop singer and actress based in New York City.

+She experienced breakout success in 2024.
 Her hits include Predator, Oh! and Zip.

 In 2024, she performed at Lollapalooza.

-Also in 2024, she released a remake of No Doubt's “Just a Girl.”
+Also in 2024, she released a cover of No Doubt's "Just a Girl."

-In August 2025, it was revealed that she joined Ryan Murphy’s adaptation of the Bret Easton Ellis novel The Shards for FX as a series regular.
+In August 2025, Warner was cast in the FX drama series The Shards, co-created by Ryan Murphy and Bret Easton Ellis and adapted from Ellis's 2023 novel.
+Warner also contributed original music to the series.
+Nylon described the role as Warner's first acting credit.